Architecting Authority

 Priority 5: Twitter Card and remaining OG tags.
 These matter when your content is shared across multiple platforms.
 Set them once and they work indefinitely.
 The time investment is under five minutes per page.

-One pattern worth noting from our audit data: B2B service pages that rank on page two or three of Google for their target query very often have a title tag or meta description that does not match the search intent of the query they are trying to rank for.
+One pattern worth noting from our audit data: service pages that rank on page two or three of Google for their target query very often have a title tag or meta description that does not match the search intent of the query they are trying to rank for.
 The content is strong.
 The technical foundation is solid.
 The meta tags describe the service from the company's internal vocabulary rather than the buyer's search vocabulary.
 Rewriting the title and description to match how the buyer actually searches for this solution is, in many cases, enough to move the page from position 12 to position 6 within one to two indexing cycles.
+If you have a large site, the B2B content audit framework includes a systematic approach to reviewing metadata across every page.

-These are the patterns that appear most frequently in audits of B2B websites.
+These are the patterns that appear most frequently in audits of business websites.
 Not theoretical issues.
 Actual recurring mistakes observed across real client sites.

 Using the company tagline as the meta title.
 Taglines are for brand awareness.
 Meta titles are for search intent.
 A title that says "Building the Future of Finance" tells Google nothing about the page and matches no query a buyer would type.
 A title that says "CFO Dashboard Software for Mid-Market Finance Teams" matches exactly what the buyer searches for and describes the product accurately.